noawe-boi/NoahsObsidianSync/Year 11 Chemistry IA3.md

 #### Considered Rationale

 ##### Claim:
-'Fossil fuels and biofuels produce carbon dioxide in their combust'
+'Fossil fuels and biofuels produce carbon dioxide in their combustion' *Do biofuels produce less carbon dioxide per kWh of energy produced??*
 ##### Demonstrate development of the research question from the claim
 ##### Investigate phenomena associated with claim
 ##### Specific and relevant research question